rhouselyn/ai-cmd/README.md

 ## Usage

 ### Asking Questions
 - Use `ask` followed by your question in the terminal.
 AI-CMD will automatically fetch the context from the terminal, process the inquiry with GPT, and generate a response.
+- If the response contains terminal commands, they are automatically extracted and copied to the clipboard so that you can paste directly to the terminal.
+- You don't need to worry about consuming too much tocken, it will only intercept instructions from back to front until it exceeds 500 words.
-If the response contains terminal commands, they are automatically extracted and copied to the clipboard.
-A brief screen flash indicates the use of a virtual keyboard for copying and processing, ensuring the clipboard's content is promptly cleared afterwards.
+- A brief screen flash indicates the use of a virtual keyboard for copying and processing, ensuring the clipboard's content is promptly cleared afterwards.

 ### Generating Commands
 - Typing `gen` followed by a directive in the terminal prompts GPT to translate it into a command, which is then copied to the clipboard.
+- Connect multiple row operations using &&
-If GPT is unsure about the task, it responds with "UNKNOWN: please try another instruction."
-For potentially hazardous operations, it adds a cautionary note: "CAUTION: This command is dangerous!"
+- If GPT is unsure about the task, it responds with
+  > UNKNOWN: please try another instruction.
+- For potentially hazardous operations, it adds a cautionary note:
+  > CAUTION: This command is dangerous!

+### error handling
+- If the api speed limit is reached, the program automatically retries until it is lifted。
+- Run time more than 15 seconds automatically exit the program

 This project draws inspiration from the [cli-gpt](https://github.com/MagicCube/cli-gpt?tab=readme-ov-file) project, adopting its approach to prompt design for effective and intuitive user interactions.
-Enjoy a smoother, more interactive terminal experience with AI-CMD, where powerful GPT integration meets the convenience of command-line operations.
+Please Enjoy a smoother, more interactive terminal experience with AI-CMD, where powerful GPT integration meets the convenience of command-line operations.